pbplugge/evolution/readme.md

 You can also use only C++ instead of python.
 Just check out main.cpp to see how simple that is.
-But either way you will need to create some C++ code simmilar to the code in the experiments directory.
+But either way you will need to create some C++ code simmilar to the code in the src/experiments directory.

 __Why__